embeddable-hq/embeddable_starter_basics/README.md

 open `localhost:4000`

+In the playground you can:

+- query for measures and dimensions
+- see results
+- see generated SQL
+- set the Security Context to test row level security
+- test pre-aggregations

+Official documentation on using Cube's playground can be found [here](https://cube.dev/docs/product/workspace/playground#running-playground).

-### Debugging Preaggregations
+### Debugging Pre-aggregations

 While cube playground is running, you can run `npm run cube:cubestore` to get access to a mysql interface on top of your locally stored preaggregations.

 E.g. list the stored preaggregations using `SELECT * FROM information_schema.tables;`

-Official documentation on this can be found [here](https://cube.dev/docs/product/caching/using-pre-aggregations#inspecting-pre-aggregations).
+Official documentation on querying local preaggregations can be found [here](https://cube.dev/docs/product/caching/using-pre-aggregations#inspecting-pre-aggregations).